lextm/jekyll-theme-chirpy/_posts/2007-7-23-windows-live-update-live-in-firefox-and-thunderbird.md

 ---
 For a long time Windows Live Spaces of my friends cannot be viewed both in Firefox 3a and Thunderbird 2.
 I have been tired of switching to IE until today Windows Live starts a special update.

-I do not like the new look — a Vista clone style in blue (I rather pick up black personally).
+I do not like the new look, a Vista clone style in blue (I rather pick up black personally).
 However, I appreciate that the page source code is corrected and now feasible to feed Firefox and Thunderbird.

 Keep going, Live guys.